ansible-collections/community.zabbix/docs/ZABBIX_WEB_ROLE.md

 ## Ansible 2.10 and higher

 With the release of Ansible 2.10, modules have been moved into collections.
 With the exception of ansible.builtin modules, this means additonal collections must be installed in order to use modules such as seboolean (now ansible.posix.seboolean).
 The following collections are now required: `ansible.posix`.
-The `community.general` collection is required when defining the `zabbix_web_htpasswd` variable (see variable section below).
 Installing the collections:

 ```sh
 ansible-galaxy collection install ansible.posix